marionbarker/loopdocs/docs/troubleshooting/yellow-red-loop.md

 * Oddly, some people have found that turning off Siri integrations for Loop and Dexcom apps in your iPhone settings has helped.
 This may be coincidental, but if you're still having trouble, you might want to try it.

 * Check for sources of wireless interference.
 If you have a certain environment that seems to have more drops than others, it is likely that there is a source of wireless communication interfering with your Loop.
 Lots of Medtronic Loopers in a room together will often interfere with each other and get "cross-talk" red loop error messages.
-If it is a bedroom at night causing problems, try moving other wireless devices such as routers or baby monitors farther away from where you and your radio-link.
+If it is a bedroom at night causing problems, try moving other wireless devices such as routers or baby monitors farther away from where you and your RileyLink compatible device.

 ## Posting for Help